markv58/UDI-Push/POLYGLOT_CONFIG.md

     Garage Door
     Etc

-The Key is limited to a max of 20 characters and will be truncated if longer.
+The node address is derived from the first 12 characters and last 2 characters of the Key therefore each key needs to be unique.

 Be sure to save changes and restart the nodeserver.